Gautua/Gautua/README.md

 # Hi, I'm Gutam Malhotra!👋

-Currently as Masters Student at UCD

-My aim is to work professionally as a Data Scientist Immediate aim is to learn powerBI and brush up on SQL
+My aim is to work professionally as a Data Analyst / Software Engineer Immediate aim is to learn Bulma and brush up on Pytorch

 ## 🛠 Skills
 R, HTML, CSS, Python, Mathematica